-VI.E.2.a) Interprofessional teams may include non-physician health care professionals, such as medical assistants, specialized nurses, and technicians.
+VI.E.2.a)

+Contributors to effective interprofessional teams may include consulting physicians, paramedics, emergency medical technicians, nurses, firefighters, police officers, and other professional and paraprofessional personnel involved in the assessment and treatment of patients.
 (Detail)

 Background and Intent: Effective programs will have a structure that promotes safe, interprofessional, team-based care.
 Optimal patient safety occurs in the setting of a coordinated interprofessional learning and working environment.